Emily's livestream schedule is below, followed by a FAQ. All times in Pacific Daylight Time and 60 minutes long, unless noted otherwise.

 If you can financially support yoga teachers & studios, please do.
 Any exchange is accepted with heartfelt thanks.

 If not, know that nobody will be turned away for lack of funds during these hard times.
-Contact Emily or the studio to be welcomed as a guest.
+Contact Emily to be welcomed as a guest.

 10% of all Emily's proceeds will go to Reclamation Ventures to support marginalized, independent wellness businesses & instructors during COVID-19.
 You can also donate directly to support the fund.